Vigorous, vegetative rootstock for large fruits and long-season cropping.

 Grow tomato rootstock to add disease resistance and much improved plant vigor for an extended harvest.
 Maxifort adds a very high level of vigor.
-High resistance to fusarium races 1, 2, fusarium root rot, nematodes, corky root rot, tobacco mosaic virus, and verticillium wilt.
+High resistance to Fusarium (races 1 and 2), Fusarium crown and root rot, nematodes, corky root rot, tomato mosaic virus, and Verticillium wilt.
 Disease resistance is not transferred to the scion plant.
 NOTE: Maxifort should be used for rootstock only.
 If left to grow on its own, the fruit produced is small, stays green, and is not good for consumption.
 Primed seed for improved germination.
+NOTE: With Maxifort, you may experience uneven germination in some conditions.
+Please refer to our tech sheet at the lower left of this page for detailed instructions on mitigating this issue.
 Avg.
 21,200 seeds/oz.

 Johnny's is committed to your success, every step of the way.